-- □ Antibacterial lotions and washes: Patients are frequently prescribed an antiseptic such as 4% chlorhexidine wash, to reduce the spread of bacteria on the skin.
-An antibiotic lotion such as clindamycin may be recommended for affected skin. - Antibiotic tablets: These may be prescribed for a prolonged time in order to try to help suppress further attacks.
+Antibacterial lotions and washes: Patients are frequently prescribed an antiseptic such as 4% chlorhexidine wash, to reduce the spread of bacteria on the skin.
+An antibiotic lotion such as clindamycin may be recommended for affected skin.

+- Antibiotic tablets: These may be prescribed for a prolonged time (usually 3 months) in order to try to help suppress further attacks.
 Tetracycline antibiotics such as lymecycline and doxycycline are often tried initially.
-The combination of clindamycin and rifampicin is another option; potential side effects include an upset stomach, orange tears and urine, and reduced effectiveness of the oral contraceptive pill.
-In HS, antibiotics may work by suppressing inflammation rather than by killing bacteria.
-Retinoids (vitamin A derived tablets) such as acitretin may help too, but are given with caution by specialists, so they are available only from dermatology clinics.
-Women who have taken acitretin should avoid pregnancy for three years afterwards and so this treatment is usually avoided in women of child-bearing age.
-For women who have flares of HS before each period, tablets known as anti-androgens can sometimes be useful.
-Anti-androgen treatment can be as part of a contraceptive pill.
-Tablets to alter the immune system: some tablets such as dapsone and ciclosporin may be considered to try to improve HS by dampening down the immune system.
-Benefits are balanced against potential side effects and blood test monitoring is needed.
-Immuno-suppressive injections: Injection treatments designed to suppress the immune system are used for HS that has not improved with other medical treatment.
+The combination of clindamycin and rifampicin is another option for a 10-week course; potential side effects include an upset stomach, orange tears and urine, and reduced effectiveness of the oral contraceptive pill.
+In HS, antibiotics may work by suppressing inflammation rather than by killing bacteria therefore longer courses are thought to be more beneficial. - Retinoids (vitamin A derived tablets) such as acitretin may help by unblocking the hair follicles.
+They are available only from dermatology clinics.
+Women who have taken acitretin should avoid pregnancy for three years after stopping the medication and so this treatment is usually avoided in women of child-bearing age. - For women who have flares of HS before each period, tablets known as anti-androgens can sometimes be useful.
+Anti-androgen treatment can be as part of a contraceptive pill or a separate tablet called spironolactone which can cause irregular periods, breast pain and low blood pressure/light-headedness. - Anti-diabetic medications such as metformin have shown some improvement for patients and may be used in patients who have prediabetes, diabetes and in females with polycystic ovarian syndrome (PCOS) or during pregnancy.
+These are thought to work by changing the way the body responds to insulin.
+Metformin can be associated with abdominal pain and diarrhoea. - Tablets to alter the immune system: some tablets such as dapsone and ciclosporin may be considered to try to improve HS by dampening down the immune system.
+Benefits are balanced against potential side effects and blood test monitoring is needed. - Immunosuppressive injections: injection treatments designed to suppress the immune system are used for HS that has not improved with other medical treatment.
 These 'biologic' treatments include adalimumab, injected under the skin, and infliximab, given as an intravenous infusion.
-Surgical treatment: Persistent discharge or inflammation in the same site despite medical treatment can sometimes require surgery, either to remove small areas of repeated inflammation, or wider procedures to take away all the affected tissue.
-The wider procedures probably reduce the chance of HS coming back in the treated area, compared to smaller procedures, but healing times are generally longer.
-Self Care (What can I do?)
-The following measures may be beneficial: losing weight and stopping smoking (if relevant) washing with antiseptic soaps or bath additives avoiding tight clothing stress management consider joining a support group Where can I get more information about hidradenitis suppurativa?
+Some newer biologic treatments have been tried for hidradenitis suppurativa such as ustekinumab and guselkumab but these are not yet licensed in the UK and Ireland for HS.